jameswu5/Digit-Recognition/README.md

-# Digit-Recognition
+# Digit Recognition
-My first project involving machine learning

 This is an implementation of a simple neural network in Python with NumPy.
 It is fully customisable — custom weights and biases can be imported and you can choose how many nodes there are in the hidden layer.
 For this project, I trained it to be able to recognise handwritten digits with the MNIST database.
 I used PyGame to let the user draw their handwritten digit, which is run through the trained neural network and the values of the output layer are displayed.

+Run main.py to run the game where you can draw on the canvas and the results will be displayed.
+If you want to train the network, change the function called to be train_network.
+You can also edit the file you write the weights and biases to by editing the string containing the file name.

-For documentation of this project and more information, click [here](https://jamesywu.notion.site/Digit-Recognition-a55f1887d0f14154b3caf80fda85a538?pvs=4).
+For documentation and screenshots of this project, click [here](https://jamesywu.notion.site/Digit-Recognition-a55f1887d0f14154b3caf80fda85a538?pvs=4).